drakkan/sftpgo/README.md

 - The portable package to start SFTPGo on demand.
 - The [winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/install) package to install and run SFTPGo as a Windows service: `winget install SFTPGo`.
 - The [Chocolatey package](https://community.chocolatey.org/packages/sftpgo) to install and run SFTPGo as a Windows service.

+On FreeBSD you can install from the [SFTPGo port](https://www.freshports.org/ftp/sftpgo).
+On DragonFlyBSD you can install SFTPGo from [DPorts](https://github.com/DragonFlyBSD/DPorts/tree/master/ftp/sftpgo).

 You can easily test new features selecting a commit from the [Actions](https://github.com/drakkan/sftpgo/actions) page and downloading the matching build artifacts for Linux, macOS or Windows.
 GitHub stores artifacts for 90 days.